m-labs/artiq/doc/manual/getting_started_mgmt.rst

 or you can right-click in the Explorer and select 'Scan repository HEAD'.
 Now you should be able to select and submit the new experiment.

 If you switch the 'Log' dock to its 'Schedule' tab while the experiment is still running, you will see the experiment appear, displaying its RID, status, priority, and other information.
-Click 'Submit' again while the first experiment is progress, and a second iteration of the experiment will appear in the Schedule, queued up to execute next in line.
+Click 'Submit' again while the first experiment is in progress, and a second iteration of the experiment will appear in the Schedule, queued up to execute next in line.

 .. note::
     You may have noted that experiments can be submitted with a due date, a priority level, a pipeline identifier, and other specific settings.
 Some of these are self-explanatory.
 Many are scheduling-related.
 For more information on experiment scheduling, see :ref:`experiment-scheduling`.